 EURid has announced that as of 29 March 2019, organisations that are established in the UK but not in the EU and natural persons who reside in the UK will no longer be eligible to register or renew .eu domains.
 Registrants must have a physical location within a member state of the EU.
 Lexsynergy is currently establishing a local presence in the EU which our clients will be able to utilise for .EU registrations.
 We will consult with clients to address all local presence issues that Brexit may bring forth.

-Should you have any questions regarding how the Brexit negotiations may impact your domains, please email [email protected].
+Should you have any questions regarding how the Brexit negotiations may impact your domains, please get in contact.